htutarkar67/ICT111-WatchMate-MVP/README.md

 The frontend pages and React components form the structure of the application.
 During development, these components will be connected to backend APIs to provide dynamic content, AI-powered recommendations, user authentication, and watchlist management.

 ### Architectural Blueprint
-The system architecture and data flow diagrams define how information moves between the frontend, backend, AI chatbot API, TMDB API, and SQLite database.
-These diagrams guide the implementation of movie searches, AI recommendations, user authentication, watchlist storage, and chat history management.
+The system architecture and data flow diagrams illustrate the movement of information between the frontend, backend, AI chatbot API, TMDB API, and SQLite database.
+These diagrams provide guidance for implementing key features such as movie searching, AI-based recommendations, user authentication, watchlist management, and chat history handling.

 ### Feature Prioritization
 The MVP feature list, system requirements, and user stories define the development priorities.
 The first implementation phase focuses on the core features: